MargoSolo/r-survival-analysis/_episodes/17-example-dataset.md

 ~~~
 {: .output}

+A visual guide for using the most common `dplyr` functions is provided in the [Tidyverse](https://lauzikaite.github.io/r-survival-analysis/tidyverse/) section of this website.

 > ## Challenge 1
 >
 > Save the two files in your `data/` directory and change the working directory to it.